 All personal data has to be managed in accordance with the principles of the Data Protection Act 1998 and the General Data Protection Regulations 2018.
 It is the policy of Lara Nichols to comply with the Act and the Regulations.
 This policy is a guide for all employees.

-This policy and guide must be read in conjunction with any Confidentiality policy or Bring your own device to work policy.
-You must also follow the Data Protection Rules contained within this handbook.
+This policy and guide must be read in conjunction with other relevant policies.
+You must also follow the Data Protection practices contained within this handbook.
 Failure to follow the rules will render you liable to disciplinary action including, in serious cases, dismissal.

 What is personal data?